FAQs

 What is the stocking density on poultry farms meeting the RSPCA’s standards?

 For layer hens, the RSPCA standard requires a stocking density inside the shed of a maximum of 7 birds per m2 for floor-based sheds, and a maximum of 9 birds per m2 for multi-level sheds.
 Cages are not allowed.
-For free-range producers that meet the RSPCA standard, the standard requires an outdoor stocking density of 1500-2500 birds per hectare, depending on the type of range.
+For free-range producers that meet the RSPCA standard, the standard requires a maximum outdoor stocking density of 2500 birds per hectare.

 For turkeys, the RSPCA standard requires a maximum stocking density inside the shed of 28-35kg/m2 depending on the shed ventilation type.
 When placed, chicks are quite small and have more space and then grow into the space around them, with the maximum stocking density often only being reached in their last few days of life.